Connecting servers to a VLAN

 Ip addr 192.168.1.2/24 dev enp0s8.10

-Similar for second server:
+Similarly for the second server:

 auto enp0s8.10